zhuje/distributed-tracing-plugin/README.md

 # Tracing Console Plugin

-This project is a minimal template for writing a new OpenShift Console dynamic plugin.

-This is a OpenShift Console dynamic plugin that adds UI for tracing.
+This is an OpenShift Console dynamic plugin that adds UI for tracing.
 This can be found in the OpenShift UI in the navigation bar under `Observe > Traces`.

 ## Development